Included Features

-gulf, peninsula, cape, bay, isthmus, strait, archipelago, lagoon, cliff, harbor, fjord, bight, reef, estuary, island, lake, crater, plain, source, swamp, hill, mountain range, oasis, system of lakes, plateau, cave, canyon, valley, mountain, river, waterfall, beach, cove, iceberg, glacier, point, volcano
+gulf, peninsula, cape, bay, isthmus, strait, archipelago, lagoon, cliff, harbor, fjord, bight, reef, estuary, island, lake, crater, plain, source, swamp, hill, mountain range, oasis, system of lakes, plateau, cave, canyon, valley, mountain, river, waterfall, beach, cove, iceberg, glacier, point, volcano, geyser

-38 cards with blanks – definitions with the main term removed for matching
+Cloze card – definition with the main term removed (fill‑in‑the‑blank)

 How to Use